The CFA® Exams

 Frequently Asked Questions (FAQ)

-The CFA exam uses a scoring system that is based on a candidate’s overall performance on the exam, rather than their performance on individual topics.
+The CFA exam uses a scoring system that is based on a candidate’s overall performance on the exam rather than their performance on individual topics.
 This means that candidates do not have to beat the minimum passing score (MPS) for each topic to pass the exam, but rather they must achieve an overall score that meets or exceeds the MPS set by the CFAI.
-The CFAI does not disclose the MPS or the specific score required to pass the exam, but rather only reports whether a candidate has passed or failed.
+The CFAI does not disclose the MPS or the specific score required to pass the exam but rather only reports whether a candidate has passed or failed.
 Therefore, candidates should aim to perform well across all topics in order to achieve a passing score on the exam.

-There is no universal definition of a “good” CFA exam score as it varies depending on a candidate’s individual goals and circumstances.
-However, in general, a score at or above the minimum passing score (MPS) for the exam is considered a good score.
+There is no universal definition of a “good” CFA exam score, as it varies depending on a candidate’s individual goals and circumstances.
+However, a score at or above the minimum passing score (MPS) for the exam is generally considered a good score.
 The MPS is set by the CFA Institute Board of Governors each year and is not publicly disclosed.
 Some candidates aim to score significantly higher than the MPS to increase their chances of passing and to demonstrate their knowledge and competency in the subject matter.
 Ultimately, a “good” score on the CFA exam is one that meets the candidate’s personal goals and expectations.

 No, exam results do not expire.
 You have unlimited time to complete the CFA Program.
-Although, the CFA Institute recommends that you do not leave too much time between each level or exam retake.
+However, the CFA Institute recommends that you do not leave too much time between each level or exam retake.
 The longer you wait, the harder it will be to recall crucial concepts from past exams.

 Read More Related Articles